Firstly, this was not the post I had planned on writing, however, things keep conspiring against me.

-Noise and crowds affect me the most, the press of people or just the more busy a place is can trigger an attack.
+Noise and crowds affect me the most, the press of people or just the busier a place is can trigger an attack.
 Stressful situations can also cause meltdowns.

 I’ve lived with anxiety issues all my life and I am thankfully in a strong relationship with a wonderful man who not only understands this condition but knows how to ground me and bring me back to a sense of safety.

-The whole area was a no parking place and I ended up completely crashing into my panic attack as I realised I might miss my exam (if you are more than 10 mins late they won’t let you sit it).
+The whole area was a no parking place and I ended up completely crashing into my panic attack as I realised I might miss my exam (if you are more than 10 mins late they won’t let you take the exam).

 Sadly my partner couldn’t be reached and I ended up having my meltdown on the phone to my mother who…. wasn’t really able to cope with it because she never understood my anxiety.